stardog-union/launchpad-docs/providers/shared-user.md

 # Shared User Authentication

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/login-providers/shared-user/](https://docs.stardog.com/launchpad/login-providers/shared-user/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 If you prefer not to use SSO for logging into Launchpad, you can enable shared user authentication.
 This is a login-only authentication method and does not support SSO connections to Stardog endpoints.

 > [!WARNING]